Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers have a 6-4 record against the spread while going 7-3 overall over their past 10 games.
+- The Lakers have gone 6-4 in their past 10 contests, with a 6-4 record against the spread during that span.

-- Five of Lakers' last 10 games have gone over the total.
+- The Lakers have gone over the total in four of their past 10 contests.

-- Against the spread, Los Angeles has performed better when playing at home, covering 21 times in 41 home games, and 20 times in 41 road games.

 - When Los Angeles totals more than 117.1 points, it is 29-11 against the spread and 32-8 overall.